 15 Great Names for Your Great Dane From Germanic and Norse Mythology

 Great Danes are a majestic breed of dog of Germanic and northern Germanic origins.
-In German, the Great Dane’s name means Deutsche Dogge or German Mastiff.
+In German, the Great Dane’s name is Deutsche Dogge, meaning German Mastiff.

 As one of the tallest breeds known, Great Danes are imposing dogs.
 The tallest Great Dane on record was named Zeus and stood 44” from toe to shoulder.
 These powerful dogs were used to fight boars and wolves.
 They were also used for hunting bear, boar, and deer at the noble courts of the land.